Pérez-Llorca México

 What rules specially deal with electronic marketing (for example, by email, text message, WhatsApp message, online ads etc)?

-The Mexican DPL and the LFPC do not make any distinctions between marketing and electronic marketing.
+The Mexican DPL and the LFPC do not distinguish between marketing and electronic marketing.

 What rules specifically deal with cookies?

-As soon as the data subject comes into contact with any system that uses remote electronic mechanisms or any technology that automatically collects personal data (as a way of example but not limitation, cookies), the Controller needs to inform the data subject by using a banner, of such use and how to disable them.
+As soon as the data subject comes into contact with any system that uses remote electronic mechanisms or any technology that automatically collects personal data (as an example, but not limitation, cookies), the Controller needs to inform the data subject by using a banner, of such use and how to disable them.

-Moreover, the privacy notice shall include what personal information the Controller will collect by using such technologies.
+Moreover, the privacy notice shall include which personal information the Controller will collect by using such technologies.

 What are the consequences of non compliance with data protections laws (including marketing laws)?

-Sanctions for infractions of the Mexican DPL range from mere fulfilment requirements, to fines from approximately USD$470 to USD$1’502,000, which can be increased in the event of repeated violations.
-These sanctions are imposed without limitation to any civil or criminal liabilities that results from the applicable infraction.
+Sanctions for infractions of the Mexican DPL range from mere fulfilment requirements to fines from approximately USD$470 to USD$2,069,000, which can be increased in the event of recidivism and doubled if they involve sensitive personal data, to a maximum of USD$4,138,000.
+These sanctions are imposed without limitation to any civil or criminal liabilities that result from the applicable infraction.

-Moreover, imprisonment can be imposed from three months to five years if a Controller, looking for profit, causes a security breach in its Personal Data database or if someone, through deception, acquires or processes Personal Data for such reason.
-These sanctions will be increased in event of recidivism and will be doubled for Sensible Personal Data.
+Moreover, imprisonment can be imposed from three months to five years if a Controller, seeking profit, causes a security breach in its Personal Data database or if someone, through deception, acquires or processes Personal Data for such a reason.

 In broad terms, multinational organisations should be aware of what key factors if they process personal data / information from individuals within this jurisdiction, without being located there?

-If personal data is to be collected, processed and stored in Mexico, the Controller may be subject to Mexican DPL.
-In such regard, the Controller will need to have a privacy notice that complies with Mexican DPL, which has requirements unique to our jurisdiction.
+If personal data is to be collected, processed, and stored in Mexico, the Controller may be subject to Mexican DPL.
+In such regard, the Controller will need to have a privacy notice in Spanish that complies with Mexican DPL, which has requirements unique to our jurisdiction.

-It is important to consider that pursuant to the Mexican DPL, prior to collecting and processing personal data, consent must be obtained.
+It is important to note that pursuant to the Mexican DPL, prior to collecting and processing personal data, consent must be obtained.

 In Mexico, consent is the only lawful basis for processing personal data, with certain exceptions set forth by law.
-Data subjects can provide such consent explicitly, verbally, in writing, electronically or through any other technological means available, or tacitly, if Data Subject has “access” to a privacy notice and no opposition is expressed.
-A Controller who processes financial information or any other related to a person’s patrimony require explicit consent; meanwhile, a Controller who processes sensitive personal data shall require explicit and written consent, through handwritten, digital signature or other identification procedure.
-All other personal data may be processed with data subject’s tacit consent.
+Data subjects can provide such consent explicitly, verbally, in writing, electronically, or through any other technological means available, or tacitly, if the Data Subject has 'access' to a privacy notice and no opposition is expressed.
+A Controller who processes financial information or any other information related to a person's patrimony requires explicit consent.
+Meanwhile, a Controller who processes sensitive personal data shall require explicit and written consent, through a handwritten signature, digital signature or other identification procedure.
+All other personal data may be processed with the data subject's tacit consent.

 What upcoming data protection developments should multinational organisations be aware of?